rachit-dubey/humanRL_prior_games/README.md

 Refer to our paper available here for more details - https://arxiv.org/abs/1802.10217

-We used the PyGame-Learning-Environment to build these games.
+We used the PyGame-Learning-Environment to build these games - https://github.com/ntasfi/PyGame-Learning-Environment.
 All the games are based on the codes from the game 'MonsterKong' from PLE.

 ## Getting started